MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-2-Rules-Practice-Trademark-Cases/subjectgroup-ECFRb3a011cd5f6a88f-Procedure-emInter-Partesem-Proceedings/section-2.126.md

 (6) Exhibits pertaining to a paper submission must be filed on paper and comply with the requirements for a paper submission.

-(b) Submissions may be made to the Trademark Trial and Appeal Board electronically via the Internet where the rules in this part or Board practice permit, according to the parameters established by the Board and published on the Web site of the Office.
-Text in an electronic submission must be in at least 11-point type and double-spaced.
-Exhibits pertaining to an electronic submission must be made electronically as an attachment to the submission.

-(c) To be handled as confidential, submissions to the Trademark Trial and Appeal Board that are confidential in whole or part pursuant to § 2.125(e) must be submitted under a separate cover.
+(c) To be handled as confidential, submissions to the Trademark Trial and Appeal Board that are confidential in whole or part pursuant to § 2.125(f) must be submitted using the “Confidential” selection available in ESTTA or, where appropriate, under a separate paper cover.
 Both the submission and its cover must be marked confidential and must identify the case number and the parties.
-A copy of the submission with the confidential portions redacted must be submitted.
+A copy of the submission for public viewing with the confidential portions redacted must be submitted concurrently.

-[68 FR 55767, Sept.
-26, 2003, as amended at 72 FR 42262, Aug.
-1, 2007]
+[81 FR 69983, Oct.
+7, 2016, as amended at 81 FR 89383, Dec.
+12, 2016]